Keep tubing organized

 Too much loose tubing increases the chance of twists, loops, and bunching.

-Actively managing extra tubing is the strongest long-term solutions.
+Actively managing extra tubing is the strongest long-term solution.

 Problem → Solution